My version of the Pegan diet is a high raw, mainly vegetarian, Paleo-pescetarian-ish diet.

 – White potatoes up to twice a week, preferably eaten cold (most beneficial for the gut that way).
 Always remove the skin of white potatoes before eating (that’s where the toxins lie).
 Prefer purple yams in general.

 – Desserts must only be raw, using raw, local honey.
 No major heating should take place, or the honey becomes plain sugar if heated.
 Don’t have more than one dessert a week.
+High quality dark chocolate is ok, in very small quantities.

 – Use natural celtic salt in your foods, but often prefer to just use lemon instead.
 Avoid Himalayan salt, due to its natural high content of fluoride.